scr0-0ge/Da3018-vt2023-project/Lab paperwork/Lab log.md

 Soooo....
 I decide to upload both of them.

 ### Next Steps
-This probably will be the final shot.
+This log probably will be the final shot.

 ---